valtimo-platform/valtimo-documentation/using-valtimo/case/case-widgets/case-widgets.md

 ![Widgets list](../img/widget-list.png)

-Here the order of the widgets can be change through drag and drop, widgets can be deleted or edited.
+Here the order of the widgets can be changed through drag and drop.
+Widgets can be deleted or edited.

 The delete is accessible via the overflow menu, while the edit is available both via the overflow menu and by clicking on a widget row.